 You’re looking to replace your car and planning to make the most of your budget by buying used.
-There are certainly big savings to had in the used car market, and the opportunity to get a lot more car for the money you spend.
+There are certainly big savings to had in the used car market, and the opportunity to bag yourself a lot of car for the money you spend – provided you get the right car at the right price.

-That apparently tempting buy may look pristine, particularly if a savvy seller has spent a little cash having it valeted, but the shiny metal could be hiding terrors such as the most common problem of outstanding finance.
+That apparently tempting buy may look pristine, particularly if a savvy seller has spent a little cash having it valeted, but the shiny metal could be hiding terrors.
+The most common problem of these is outstanding finance.
 Missed payments could mean the car is actually owned by a finance company and not the person trying to sell it to you.

 All these could result in you losing both the car and the money you paid for it.
 But much worse, you could be putting yourself and your family at risk travelling in a dangerous car that shouldn’t be on the road.

-However with a little effort and in some cases a little cash, you can obtain an extensive picture of the history and the condition of that car that’s caught your eye, making it far less likely that you will be caught out.
+However, with a little effort and in most cases a little cash, you can obtain an extensive picture of the history and the condition of that car that’s caught your eye, making it far less likely that you will be caught out.
 And almost all of this pre-purchase checking can be done online.

 Match your market